 Unless you have purchased the product yourself or have been gifted a product to review by the company you’re reviewing, you must disclose your business relationship.
-As the Federal Trade Commission (FTC) states on their website:
+Federal Trade Commission (FTC) has clearly stated on their website

 It’s important to look over these Guides and gain a full understanding of these laws (and brush up on other blogging legal issues while you’re at it).
 The way bloggers will disclose these affiliate relationships will differ.